 The Company has entered into an underwriting agreement with J.P.
-Morgan Securities plc as sole global coordinator and bookrunner (the "Sole Global Coordinator and Bookrunner") in connection with the Offering (the "Underwriting Agreement").
-The Sole Global Coordinator and Bookrunner will seek to place any New Ordinary Shares that are not subscribed for during the preferential subscription period or the additional allocation period to the extent described herein with qualified institutional investors during a discretionary allocation period, and any such underwritten New Ordinary Shares that remain unsold after such discretionary allocation period will, subject to the terms of the Underwriting Agreement, be acquired by the Sole Global Coordinator and Bookrunner at the Subscription Price.
+Morgan Securities plc and Morgan Stanley & Co.
+International plc as joint global coordinators and joint bookrunners (the "Joint Global Coordinators and Joint Bookrunners" together with Fidentiis Equities, Sociedad de Valores, S.A. acting as Joint Bookrunner, and together with the Joint Global Coordinators and Joint Bookrunners, the "Managers") in connection with the Offering (the "Underwriting Agreement").
+The Managers will seek to place any New Ordinary Shares that are not subscribed for during the preferential subscription period or the additional allocation period to the extent described herein with qualified institutional investors during a discretionary allocation period, and any such underwritten New Ordinary Shares that remain unsold after such discretionary allocation period will, subject to the terms of the Underwriting Agreement, be acquired by the Managers at the Subscription Price.

 The New Ordinary Shares and the Preferential Subscription Rights have not been, and will not be, registered under the United States Securities Act of 1933, as amended (the "Securities Act"), or with any securities regulatory authority of any state or other jurisdiction of the United States, and may not be exercised (with respect to the Preferential Subscription Rights), offered, sold, subscribed for, pledged or otherwise transferred except pursuant to an exemption from, or in a transaction not subject to, the registration requirements of the Securities Act and in compliance with any applicable state securities laws.
-Accordingly, the Preferential Subscription Rights may only be exercised (i) within the United States by 'qualified institutional buyers' ("QIBs") (as defined in Rule 144A under the Securities Act ("Rule 144A")) in reliance on Section 4(a)(2) under the Securities Act and only by persons that have executed and timely returned an investor letter to the Company in the form set forth in Annex A to this Prospectus, or (ii) outside the United States in offshore transactions (as defined in Regulation S under the Securities Act ("Regulation S")) in reliance on Regulation S.
+Accordingly, the Preferential Subscription Rights may only be exercised (i) within the United States by 'qualified institutional buyers' ("QIBs") (as defined in Rule 144A under the Securities Act ("Rule 144A")) in reliance on Section 4(a)(2) under the Securities Act who have executed and timely returned an investor letter to the Company in the form set forth in Annex A to this Prospectus, or (ii) outside the United States in offshore transactions (as defined in Regulation S under the Securities Sci ("Regulation S")) in reliance on Regulation S.

-The New Ordinary Shares are expected to be delivered through the book entry facilities of the Spanish securities, clearance and settlement system Iberclear, subject to payment, on or about 7 August 2015 (with respect to New Ordinary Shares subscribed during the preferential subscription period and additional allocation period) and on or about 12 August 2015 (with respect to New Ordinary Shares placed during the discretionary allocation period).
+The New Ordinary Shares are expected to be delivered through the book entry facilities of the Spanish securities, clearance and settlement system Iberclear, subject to payment, on or about 2 August 2016 (with respect to New Ordinary Shares subscribed during the preferential subscription period and additional allocation period) and on or about 5 August 2016 (with respect to New Ordinary Shares placed during the discretionary allocation period).

 Investing in the Preferential Subscription Rights or the New Ordinary Shares involves risk.
-See Risk Factors beginning on page 28 of this Prospectus.
+See Risk Factors beginning on page 30 of this Prospectus.